-Hydrogen peroxide and hair bleaching is a talk that pops very often in online hair styling forums.
-The fact is, no one wants to stick with same hair color for the rest their lives and this exactly why this chemical is popular.
+Hydrogen peroxide and hair bleaching is a talk that pops very often in online hairstyling forums.
+The fact is, no one wants to stick with the same hair color for the rest of their lives, and this exactly why this chemical is popular.

 Hydrogen peroxide is an important ingredient when it comes to hair lightening.
-Here is a detailed discussion on how it does work, steps to use H2O2 alone and with baking soda for dark, red hair plus before and after results and possible damaging effects
+Here is a detailed discussion on how it does work, steps to use H2O2 alone and with baking soda or shampoo for dark, red hair plus before and after results.
+In addition, find out possible hair damaging effects of peroxide.

 Does Hydrogen Peroxide Bleach Hair?